matthew-andrews/offline-express/README.md

 ## Options

-### `cookie` - options, defaults to "up"

-The name of the cookie used during an app cache so that app controllers know whether to return a bootstrap or not.

 ### [`api`] - optional

 If you serve API URLs (as in URLs that return non-HTML content such as json, xml or csv that will be parsed by javascript) on the same domain as your offline app you can specify the subfolder in which your api lives.

 We don't want the browser to return a whole bootstrap Javascript file to your api requests.
 If you provide an `api` *offline* will ensure any offline requests to URLs within that namespace have the word "OFFLINE" returned to them instead.

-### [`namespace`] - optional, defaults to "offline"

-The folder in which all of **offline express**'s end points should be beneath.

 ## End points